Search

 Minnesota's strategic, coordinated approach to protecting families and communities from per- and polyfluoroalkyl substances.

-Located in southeast Minnesota and northeast Iowa, the Upper Wapsipinicon watershed lies within the Eastern Iowa and Minnesota Drift Plains portion of the Western Corn Belt Plains ecoregion.
+Located in southeast Minnesota and northeast Iowa, the Upper Wapsipinicon Watershed lies within the Eastern Iowa and Minnesota Drift Plains portion of the Western Corn Belt Plains ecoregion.

 MPCA policy recommendations for the upcoming legislative session